Starnodes2024/ComfyUI_StarNodes/README.md

 ### Text & Prompt Generation
 - ⭐ Star Seven Wildcards: Advanced prompt maker with 7 inputs supporting wildcards and multiple random selections
+- ⭐ Star Wildcards Advanced 🆕: Enhanced wildcard processing with support for folder paths, random selection, and multiple prompt inputs
-- ⭐ Star Easy-Text-Storage 🆕: Save, load, and manage text snippets for reuse across workflows.
+- ⭐ Star Easy-Text-Storage: Save, load, and manage text snippets for reuse across workflows.
 Perfect for storing prompts, system messages, and other text content.
 - ⭐ Ollama Helper: Loads Ollama models from ollamamodels.txt for integration with Ollama nodes

-### Web & Data 🆕
+### Web & Data
-- ⭐ Star Web Scraper (Headlines) 📰: Scrapes news headlines from websites.
+- ⭐ Star Web Scraper (Headlines): Scrapes news headlines from websites.
 Includes URL management with saved sites for quick access.
-NEW!
-- ⭐ Star 7 Layers 2 PSD 🆕: Saves up to seven images as layers in a single PSD file with automatic sizing based on the largest image dimensions.
-NEW!
+- ⭐ Star 7 Layers 2 PSD: Saves up to seven images as layers in a single PSD file with automatic sizing based on the largest image dimensions.

 *Note: You can add custom resolutions by editing the .json files in the node folder.
 ** using tea cache setting need the official teacache nodes installed to work